marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/README.md

 # Data Toolkit
 Familiarizing yourself with the tools listed below (I highly recommend going in the order presented) will prepare you to work with almost any data at any level in the Python environment.
 The most essential learning goals are listed along with each tool.

-1. [list](https://docs.python.org/3/tutorial/introduction.html#lists): You will be able to use indexing/slicing to work with a subset of items from a list.
+1. [list](https://docs.python.org/3/tutorial/introduction.html#lists): You will be able to work with lists of arbitrary items and use indexing/slicing to manipulate a subset of items from the list.
 2. [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries): You will be able to work with (key, value) pairs.
 3. [numpy](https://numpy.org): You will be able to work with N-dimensional arrays (e.g., initialization, indexing/slicing, views, math, aggregation, logical masks, matrix multiplication).
 You will appreciate the power of N-D arrays for many types of data, and the speed and clarity of numpy vs. pure python.
 4. [pandas](https://pandas.pydata.org): You will be able to work with dataframes (i.e., tables; indexing/slicing, to/from numpy, groupby, plot).
 You will appreciate the power of pandas dataframes for exploratory data analysis and see that pandas far exceeds the ability of programs like Excel to manage large tabular datasets.